DaoCloud/DaoCloud-docs/docs/en/docs/kpanda/user-guide/workloads/create-deployment.md

 ### Advanced settings

-Advanced setting includes four parts: load network setting, upgrade strategy, scheduling strategy, label and annotation.
+Advanced setting includes four parts: Network Settings, Upgrade Policy, Scheduling Policies, Labels and Annotations.
 You can click the tabs below to view the setting requirements of each part.

 === "Network Settings"